Henry Lee Moore: Serial killer theory

 McClaughry's theory was overblown by the contemporary media, who claimed that he was stating it as fact and not speculation.
-An inquest was even started by Police Chief Burno, of Colorado Springs, into the Burnham-Wayne murders, as a man resembling Moore was seen in the city following the grisly killings, but had quickly left and was never seen again.
-However, this was later discredited by M. F. Amrine, Superintendent of the Kansas State Reformatory, who reported that Moore was corresponding with him at the time of the murders, and that Henry was at home in Columbia.
+An inquest was even started by Police Chief Burno of Colorado Springs into the Burnham-Wayne murders, as a man resembling Moore was seen in the city following the grisly killings, but had quickly left and was never seen again.
+However, this was later discredited by M. F. Amrine, Superintendent of the Kansas State Reformatory, who reported that Moore was corresponding with him at the time of the murders and that Henry was at home in Columbia.

-A similar inquest was also initiated by Chief Chargeois, for a 1911 axe murder that took place in Lafayette, Louisiana.
+A similar inquest was also initiated by Chief Chargeois for a 1911 axe murder that took place in Lafayette, Louisiana.
 Although Clementine Barnabet and one of her followers were suspected of that crime, the man had already been imprisoned at the time of the killings.
 The result from the investigation is currently unknown, but it is presumed that it was called off.

 In regard to the Villisca murders, few of the residents believed the theory.
-However, according to Joseph Stillinger, father of the killed Lena, claimed that Moore very much resembled a man that once worked for him.
-That man, who had given his name as "Hellum", was hired in April 1912, and worked for only a week before disappearing.
+However, according to Joseph Stillinger, father of the killed Lena, Moore very much resembled a man that once worked for him.
+That man, who had given his name as "Hellum", was hired in April 1912 and worked for only a week before disappearing.
 Stillinger and an officer later went on to confront Moore in prison, but, most likely, the mysterious man was not Henry Lee Moore.